udocker

 - just cd into

-- Alternative use the /tmp or some partition local to the host
+- Alternative use the /tmp or some partition local to the host.

 udocker: Create containers - II